AFCMS/minetest-skin-server/README.md

 ##### OAuth2

-The server supports OAuth2 for authentication, you can set the following environment variables to enable it:
+The server supports OAuth2 for authentication, you can set the following environment variables to enable it.

+If one of the two variables (client id, client secret) for a provider are not set, OAuth2 will be disabled for that provider.

 - `MT_SKIN_SERVER_OAUTH_REDIRECT_HOST`: the host where the OAuth2 callback will be redirected to
-- ContentDB (if one of the two variables are not set OAuth2 will be disabled for ContentDB):
+- ContentDB:
   - `MT_SKIN_SERVER_OAUTH_CONTENTDB_CLIENT_ID`: the OAuth2 client ID for the ContentDB API
   - `MT_SKIN_SERVER_OAUTH_CONTENTDB_CLIENT_SECRET` the OAuth2 client secret for the ContentDB API
+  - `MT_SKIN_SERVER_OAUTH_CONTENTDB_URL`: the URL of the ContentDB instance, default to `https://content.minetest.net`
+- GitHub:
+  - `MT_SKIN_SERVER_OAUTH_GITHUB_CLIENT_ID`: the OAuth2 client ID for the GitHub API
+  - `MT_SKIN_SERVER_OAUTH_GITHUB_CLIENT_SECRET` the OAuth2 client secret for the GitHub API

 ## Development Tools